When I was 15, I met a group of friends whom I wanted to reach out to. However, to my surprise, I ended up being influenced by them.

-The Daniel who bullies and mocks others is now someone who confidently stands up for those who are being oppressed.
+The Daniel who bullies and mocks others is now someone who stands up for those who are being oppressed.

-The Daniel who totally did not have a heart for others is now someone who wants to specialise in the area of social work, so that he can be a pillar of hope to those in need.
+The Daniel who did not have a heart for others is now someone who wants to specialise in the area of social work, so that he can be a pillar of hope to those in need.

 I had to leave a group of friends whom I felt were extremely loyal.
-I had to humble myself and take steps to reconcile with each of my family members.
-I had to find new and healthy coping mechanisms (including taking photos and intentionally catching up with my friends) to manage the stresses of life.
+I had to humble myself and take steps to reconcile with my family members.
+I had to find new and healthy coping mechanisms (including taking photos and intentionally catching up with friends) to manage the stresses of life.

-God enabled me to step forth from that boat, from a place of comfort, into the wild waters.
 Through the pain and stretching, I experienced God’s presence, peace and power.

-The changes that I experienced because of my relationship with God drastically transformed the way I approached situations and people as well as my attitudes!
+The changes that I experienced because of my relationship with God drastically transformed the way I approached situations and people as well as my attitudes.